zaidizeeshan/zaidizeeshan/README.md

 In all seriousness, I love what I do.
 DevOps may be a bit of a grind sometimes, but there's nothing quite like the feeling of knowing that you've helped make someone's development process just a little bit easier.

-So if you're looking for a DevOps engineer who's equal parts sarcastic and skilled, you've come to the right place.
+So if you're looking for a DevOps and Site Reliability Engineer who's equal parts sarcastic and skilled, you've come to the right place.
 Feel free to check out my GitHub profile and drop me a line if you want to chat.
 Let's build something amazing together! <br />
   <img align="right" alt="GIF" src="https://github.com/zaidizeeshan/zaidizeeshan/blob/main/code.gif?raw=true" width="500" height="320" />

 **Talking about technical stuff:**